 When Moses delivered the Ten Commandments to the Israelites in Exodus 20:2-3, the first commandment was, “You will have no other gods before me.”

 When God says, “You shall have no other gods before me,” he is also saying, “Don’t cheat on me.
 Don’t place anything in front of me.
 Vow to remain faithful to me.”
 You get the idea?

 God is jealous (Exodus 20:4-5).
 He relentlessly pursues you because he infinitely loves you.
-And when anything other than God sits at the apex of your desires, values, worth and identity, destruction is certain.
+And when anything other than God sits at the apex of your desires, values, worth and identity, we are cheating on God, and destruction is certain.
 You place a weight on something only God can bear.

 So, I want to ask you again: Are you cheating on God?